The Mason Bee Company

 Mason Bees differ from Honey Bees in that they do not make honey or have a queen.
 They do not swarm and only sting if handled roughly or trapped under clothing.
 The male bee has no stinger, whereas the female stinger is the equivalent to a mosquito bite.

-Mason Bees require nesting holes, which we refer to as condos.
-They can be small holes in trees or man-made wood blocks.
-The wood blocks can be separated and cleaned in the fall from all mites and other insects.
+Mason Bees require nesting holes, which we refer to as nesting condos.
+These nesting condos are man-made wood blocks.
+The wood blocks can be separated and cleaned in the fall from all mites and other predators.
 These wood blocks can be re-used year after year.

 WHAT MAKES MASON BEES STAY IN MY YARD?

 Mason Bees are unique in that they will only fly approximately 300 feet from their nests.
-You and your neighbors will both benefit from the bees.
+In most cases, that should benefit you and your neighbours garden for a fantastic spring pollination experience.